scionproto/scion/demo/router_priority/README.md

 - The border router has enough processing capacity:
     - The test will limit the capacity of the network interfaces to a small bandwidth.
-    - The test uses the very small `Tiny.topo` topology, which needs a small number of processes, which in turn do not consume much CPU.
+    - The test uses the very small `Tiny.topo` topology, which needs a very small number of processes, which in turn do not consume much CPU.
 - The priority traffic does not exceed the egress capacity:
     - The amount of BFD traffic is configured in the test to be very small.